DIY Natural Spring Cleaners

 Decadent desserts

 There’s always room for dessert!
-Chocolate-covered strawberries are a Valentine’s Day classic that you can make together as a romantic activity, or pickup a pre-made batch from Sprouts for a ready-to-eat treat.
-Pair them with a handful of other shareable treats from the Bulk Department like chocolate-covered cherries, dark chocolate almonds and milk chocolate gummi bears.
+Chocolate-covered strawberries are a V-Day classic that you can make together or pickup pre-made for a ready-to-eat treat.
+Pair them with other shareable treats from Bulk like brownies, yogurt covered pretzels and more!

 Try these unique pairings: